gt-webdev/spicy-tomatoes/README.md

 2. Enable Firestore Database in 'test' mode (this can be found in the 'Build' drop-down on the left side of the interface)
 3. Go back to 'Project Overview' and click 'Add app' to create a new 'Web' app
 4. Copy and paste the firebaseConfig into the ``dao.js`` file (replace the current definition of the variable)
+5. If you receive an 'insufficient permissions' error, check the 'Rules' for your Cloud Firestore instance